DA: Shots fired from inside home in Doylestown, Pennsylvania

 Action News has learned that the shots were fired in the area of Belmont Square near the intersection of Court and East streets.

+Armored police rescue vehicle entering the scene at East and Court Streets in Doylestown. @6abc pic.twitter.com/rEOiWaEae4— Trish Hartman (@TrishHartman) November 7, 2019

-Authorities say a person is barriaded inside a home at this hour.
+Authorities say a person is barricaded inside a home at this hour.

 Police are on scene responding to reports of a shooting in the area of Belmont Square in Doylestown Borough near the intersection of Court and East streets.
 Neighbors should call 911 and shelter in place unless evacuated.
 Please avoid the area.— Bucks Co DA's Office (@BucksDa) November 7, 2019

-The Bucks County District Attorney's Office says the situation is contained but are asking residents to shelter in place at this hour.
+The Bucks County District Attorney's Office says the situation is contained but are asking residents to shelter in place.

 "Neighbors should call 911 and shelter in place unless evacuated.
 Please avoid the area," the district attorney's office tweeted.